mokiat/lacking/docs/physics/derivations/impulse-derivation.md

 $$

 In reality, however, the above equation is more useful, since we only need to calculate the inverse mass and the jacobian once and we have all that is needed to resolve the constraint.

+## Double-body Constraint

+Solving double-body constraints is fairly similar, except that the Jacobian is now 12-dimensional, since it contains the linear and angular components of both objects.

+## Inequality Constraints

+Some constraints are applicable only half-way, for example a collision between an object and a surface.
+We want to apply the constraint only if it is unsatisfied at one end (either positive or negative - up to the reader).

+$$
+C_p(P) >= 0
+$$

+$$
+\Downarrow
+$$

+$$
+C_v(V) >= 0
+$$

+From an implementation point of view, it is possible to just check it and not apply any impulses if positive.
+However, there is also the aspect of bounciness.
+So far, we have been adjusting the velocities in such a way as to remove the excess velocity in a certain direction.
+With inequality constraints the desired outcome could be that the object bounce back with the same or similar velocity.

+We can do this by applying up to twice the correction impulse and can control this using the [coefficient of restitution](https://en.wikipedia.org/wiki/Coefficient_of_restitution).

+$$
+\lambda = - (1 + e) \frac{J V}{J M^{-1} J^T}
+$$

+Here $e$ usually ranges from $0$ to $1$ in value.
+A value of $0$ indicates an inelastic collision whereas a value of $1$ indicates a fully elastic collision.

+Specifying a negative value is meaningless and specifying a value bigger than $1$ would introduce energy into the system, which might be desired in some special circumstances (e.g. a jump platform).

+*Side note:* It is possible to reuse the same equation for equality constraints as well, one just needs to treat them as inelastic and always specify $e = 0$.